ONLYOFFICE/Docker-Docs/README.md

 #### Adding fonts to ONLYOFFICE Docs

-By default **ONLYOFFICE Docs** uses embedded free fonts (true type only in `.ttf` format) from the operating system where **ONLYOFFICE Docs** is installed.
+By default **ONLYOFFICE Docs** uses a set of built-in free fonts (true type only in `.ttf` format).
 If you would like to use additional fonts you can do the following:

   1. Install the font by copying it to the **fonts** folder (which is located in the Docker-Docs directory).
   2. Restart the **ONLYOFFICE Docs** containers.